aimat-lab/gcnn_keras/training/results/README.md

 ## LipopDataset

 Lipophilicity (MoleculeNet) consists of 4200 compounds as smiles and their corresponding octanol/water distribution coefficient (logD at pH 7.4).
-Here we use a random split.
+We use random 5-fold cross-validation.

 | model | kgcnn | epochs | MAE [log mol/L] | RMSE [log mol/L] |
 | :---: | :---: | :---: | :---: | :---: |